Building an Intelligent Client Function (ICF) and Commercial Mindset

 A strategic supplier’s “Expert Responsibilities” implied by the Courts and often not documented in the contract terms, requirements or project schedules, means that traditional methods of defining requirements, the procurement and contracting process, operating and project governance and delineating roles and responsibilities between client and supplier, are often not contractually enforceable from a practical perspective.

-Our capability building process takes into account these “Expert Responsibilities” implied by Courts, and assures a much more strategic relationship, that drives collaboration, innovation and great value between client and supplier.
+Our capability building and Commercial Mindset process takes into account these “Expert Responsibilities” implied by Courts, and assures a much more strategic relationship, that drives collaboration, innovation and great value between client and supplier.

 Building an Intelligent Client Function is only one element of the BPG ‘Optimise’ method